-In 2010, the Board of Directors of the Company met twelve times.
-The average attendance rate of directors at these meetings amounted to 87%.
+In 2011, the Board of Directors of the Company met eight times.
+The average attendance rate of directors at these meetings was 89%.

-During these meetings, the Board approved the Company's annual financial statements and the 2009 consolidated annual financial statements and reviewed the quarterly and half-year results for fiscal year 2010.
-The 2011 pre- budget was also reviewed by the Board.
+During these meetings, the Board approved the Company's annual financial statements and the 2010 consolidated annual financial statements and reviewed the quarterly and half-year results for fiscal year 2011.
+The 2012 pre- budget was also reviewed by the Board.

-The Board also convened the general meeting of shareholders held on May 2010 and the reports and resolutions to be submitted to such meeting approval, including the draft resolutions presented by the Works Council.
+The Board also convened the general meeting of shareholders held on May 2011 and approved the reports and resolutions to be submitted to shareholders' approval.